meastman555/SkyrimMods/README.md

 # SkyrimMods
-Collection of .esp files that act as mods for The Elder Scrolls V: Skyrim, and can be imported into a PC copy of the game
+Collection of .esp files that can be downloaded and included within the files for Skyrim.
+Custom mods that are of my own creation, made using Bethesda's public Creation Kit engine, and by manipulating the master files for Skyrim.